LFC MI Ann Arbor Director of Coaching

-Justin Makar joins the staff as Ann Arbor's Director of Coaching starting in the 2020-2021 season.
+Justin Makar joined our staff as Ann Arbor Director of Coaching in 2020.

 Born in Weirton, WV, a suburb of Pittsburgh, PA, Justin attended Susquehanna University in Pennsylvania where he had a successful playing career from 2003 to 2006.
 He was a four-year starter and served as team captain his senior year.
 Justin earned several All-Mid Atlantic Conference awards including three Academic Team honors (2004, 2005, 2006), two Second-Team honors as a forward (2004, 2005) and one First-Team honor as a midfielder (2006).
 In 2007, he graduated cum laude with degree in Business Administration with emphasis on Marketing and a minor in Economics and joined the men's soccer program as an Assistant Coach.
 In 2008, the team won Landmark Conference Championship and received an automatic bid to NCAA Division III Tournament.

 Justin joined the coaching staff at Lafayette College in 2010.
 For the next three years that he was Assistant Coach, Recruiting Coordinator and Goalkeeper Coach, the D1 Leopards achieved many milestones:

 In 2014, Justin moved to Michigan and joined the staff of University of Michigan men’s soccer program where he is currently the Director of Soccer Operations/Video Coordinator.
 Some notable accomplishments while he has been with the D1 men's team include:

 In addition to his collegiate coaching experience, Justin has spent the last ten years coaching youth soccer at North Hunterdon SC in New Jersey, ENCO United in Pennsylvania, and the last five years with the Dexter-based Michigan Thunder FC.
 He also has been their Director of Coaching.